 Bruce L. Hudson was born, raised, and educated in Delaware.
-He has spent his entire, almost 40-year, law career representing victims of accidents and medical malpractice in his home state.
+He has spent his entire, more than 40-year, law career representing victims of accidents and medical malpractice in his home state.

-He subsequently earned his law degree from Widener University, and immediately opened his own law practice.
+He subsequently earned his law degree from Delaware Law School and immediately opened his own law practice.
 Rather than joining a large firm, he relished the challenge of making it on his own.
-Hudson preferred the personal touch of working for and helping individuals, rather than moving money between companies.
+Bruce preferred the personal touch of working for and helping individuals, rather than moving money between companies.

-It didn’t take long before his successful business began to concentrate on representing victims in serious injury, medical malpractice, and wrongful death cases.
-There is nothing more important to Hudson than using his extensive legal skills and knowledge of his native state to make a difference in people’s lives.
+It didn’t take long before his successful business began to concentrate on representing victims of serious injury, medical malpractice, and wrongful death cases.
+There is nothing more important to Bruce than using his extensive legal skills and knowledge of his native state to make a difference in people’s lives.

-Bruce Hudson’s good friend and fellow lawyer, Ben Castle, had retired from a large Wilmington, DE law firm, when the two decided in 2011 to merge their decades of experience.
-Hudson likes that they remain a small firm and still approach each case with passion and dedication.
-Their size allows them to focus their energy, time, and resources on a smaller volume of cases, giving them greater flexibility and independence to react quickly whenever a case requires it.
+Bruce Hudson’s good friend and fellow lawyer, Ben Castle, had just retired from a large Wilmington, DE law firm, when the two decided in 2011 to merge their decades of experience.
+Bruce likes that they remained a small firm and still approached each case with passion and dedication.
+The firm’s size allowed them to focus their energy, time, and resources on a smaller volume of cases, giving them greater flexibility and independence to react quickly whenever a case required it.
 “Each case is not just a file.
 We get to know clients by name and face and become integrated into their lives,” said Hudson.

-Being a small firm, however, does not limit Hudson, Castle & Inkell, LLC to small cases.
-Ben and Bruce completed a three-year case as lead counsel in representing hundreds of sexual abuse victims against the pedophile pediatrician, Earl Bradley.
+Being a small firm, however, did not limit Hudson and Castle Law to small cases.
+Prior to Ben’s death in 2019, Ben and Bruce completed a three-year case as lead counsel in representing hundreds of sexual abuse victims against the pedophile pediatrician, Earl Bradley.
 Over 1200 victims were affirmatively identified and compensated by the $123,000,000 settlement that makes this case the largest number of sexual abuse victims by a single pedophile ever documented.